 Nisai Education Trust (NET) exists to answer emerging questions around maximising the potential of learning in a post-industrial education system.

 We connect research and practice, where innovation can take place and where proof of concepts can be worked through.
-Furthermore, we have a clear focus on maximising the potential of those who are unable to access to current system.
+Furthermore, we have a clear focus on maximising the potential of those who are unable to access the current system.

 As an organisation, we passionately believe in Article 28 of the UN Convention on the Rights of the Child – “Every child has a right to an education”.
 New approaches will be needed if society is going to make good on that promise.